big-data-processor/bdp-document/source/installation.rst

 .. code-block:: shell

-    # Change directory path to the git cloned or uncompressed ``big-data-processor`` folder.
+    # Change directory path to the git cloned or uncompressed ``bd-processor`` folder.
-    cd ./big-data-processor
+    cd ./bd-processor
     npm install

 .. _configure-server:

 ----------------
-3. Configuration
+1. Configuration
 ----------------
 **(For a quicker taste of BD-Processor, you may proceed to the** :ref:`next step <start-server>`).